 Done in October 1951

-Baby Boomer Trivia From October 1951: I Love Lucy, Rocky Marciano TKO’s World Heavyweight Champion Joe Louis; Winston Churchill defeats Clement Attlee to become British Prime Minister again
+Baby Boomer Trivia From October 1951: I Love Lucy, premieres on television; Rocky Marciano TKO’s World Heavyweight Champion Joe Louis; Winston Churchill defeats Clement Attlee to become British Prime Minister again

 On October 26, 1951, 28-year-old underdog heavyweight boxer Rocky Marciano defeated Joe Louis by TKO in an upset match at Madison Square Garden in New York City.